MarkUgarov/maybe-this-will-help/maven/downloadArtifactories.md

   echo "#####"
 done
 ```
+USERNAME, PASSWORD, ARTIFACTORY and REPO don't need to be replaced here.**You don't need to replace anything.** Just save this into a file `download.sh`.

 ### Step 2: Execute the script
 In your terminal, navigate into the folder where your script is located.